boki94ns/THM-SOC-Analyst-Portfolio/Lab-02-Firewall-Blocked-URL-Investigation/README.md

 ## 7. Classification Decision

-After reviewing the firewall event and threat intelligence results, the alert was classified as a True Positive.
+After reviewing the firewall event, AbuseIPDB results, and VirusTotal results, the alert was classified as a True Positive.

 ![True Positive Classification](images/screen12.png)